DiogoApostolo/pyCV/README.md

 ![alt text](https://github.com/DiogoApostolo/pyCV/blob/main/images/datasetShift.png?raw=true)
 *Figure 1: Example of covariate shift: when analyzing the training dataset, it would appear the minority class (blue) only has values below 6, and the majority class (red) has values above 6.
 Although in the original dataset, this is not the case.*

+Cross validation (CV) is a common method to split a dataset into different training and testing partitions.
+Nonetheless, the standard CV can induce dataset shift in this division.
+Other CV variants try to overcome this by splitting the data more carefully.
+Despite this, to our knowledge, there is no package that implements these methods in a ready-to-use fashion.
+As a result, many works use the most basic type of CV, which can induce a shift in the data and lead to unreliable results.

-This library currently includes 4 Cross Validation Algorithms: SCV, DBSCV, DOBSCV and MSSCV
+To mitigate this gap, the (`pycv`) library currently includes 4 Cross Validation Algorithms aimed at mitigating dataset shift: SCV, DBSCV, DOBSCV and MSSCV

 #### SCV
 SCV is an improvement over the basic CV which guarantees that the training and testing sets have the same percentages of samples per class as in the original dataset so that the prior probability shift is avoided, however this algorithm does not actively mitigate covariate shift.